robotfreak/BluetoothModul/README.md

 # BluetoothModul
-A carrier module forHC-05, HC-06 and HM-10 bluetooth modules
+A carrier PCB for HC-05, HC-06 and HM-10 bluetooth modules